OKCody/Cookie/README.md

 ## Bookmarklet

-Because cookie notices are even more annoying on mobile devices, yet mobile browsers don't support plugins, use this bookmarklet for similar, slightly less convenient, functionality.
+Because cookie notices are even more annoying on mobile devices, yet mobile browsers don't support plugins, use these bookmarklets for similar, slightly less convenient, functionality.

-To use this bookmarklet, bookmark this page using a mobile device's web browser and replace the URL with the following.
-Next time you encounter a webpage with a cookie notice plastered all over the viewport 🔥🤬🔥, navigate to this bookmark and tap it.
+To use these bookmarklet, bookmark this page using a mobile device's web browser and replace the URL of that bookmark with one of the following javascript snippets.
+Next time you encounter a webpage with a cookie notice plastered all over the viewport :fire::rage::fire:, navigate to one of these bookmarks and tap it.

+The more conservative bookmarklet, which aims only to remove cookie notices . . .

 ```
 javascript:(function () {